What You Need to Know About Medical or Health Services Manager

 Coordination: Adjusting actions in relation to others’ actions.

-Types of Medical or Health Services Manager Jobs
+Other Medical or Health Services Manager Job Titles

 - Health Care Administrator

-Job Demand for Medical and Health Services Managers
+Is There Job Demand for Medical and Health Services Managers?

-In 2016, there was an estimated number of 352,200 jobs in the United States for Medical or Health Services Manager.
+There were about 352,200 jobs for Medical or Health Services Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 20.5% which is above the national average.
 The Bureau of Labor Statistics predicts 72,100 new jobs for Medical or Health Services Manager by 2026.
-The BLS estimates 36,700 yearly job openings in this field.
+There will be an estimated 36,700 positions for Medical or Health Services Manager per year.

 The states with the most job growth for Medical or Health Services Manager are Arizona, Utah, and Nevada.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.